ron4fun/HashLib4CPP/README.md

 # HashLib4CPP
-HashLib4CPP is a C++ library that provides an easy to use interface for computing hashes and checksums of strings, files, streams, bytearrays and untyped data to mention but a few.
+HashLib4CPP is a C++11 library that provides an easy to use interface for computing hashes and checksums of strings, files, streams, bytearrays and untyped data to mention but a few.
 It also supports Incremental Hashing.

 **Supported Algorithms:**